-- Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2023 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
-Exclude students who transferred into your institution.
+- · Students who transferred in.

+- · Money borrowed at other institutions.

+- · Parent loans

+- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

+H4 Provide the number of students in the 2024 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024.
+Exclude students who transferred into your institution